 I watched the movie with my friends

-a skip-gram model will learn to predict the words watched, the and with my, given the word movie.
+a skip-gram model will learn to predict the words watched, and with my, given the word movie.
 While in CBOW we will be predicting movie given the words watched, the and with my.
 Both models will analyze the sentences based on a context window.
-The size of this window is a parameter to be fixed before running the neural networK.
+The size of this window is a parameter to be fixed before running the neural network.

 The following figure shows how a sentence is analyzed with a window of 2.

 In the Skip-gram approach, pair of words from the context are associated with the center word.
 For example in the above sentence, we start by choosing the the first word as the center word, and the next 2 words as the context words.
 So “I” will be associate first with “watched” and then with “the” in an input output relationship as shown in the table below:

 Assuming that the corpus contains only this one sentence, the one hot encoding will give us the following associations: